alanleavy/getting_and_cleaning_data/CodeBook.md

 | | BodyGyroMag | | |
 | | BodyGyroJerkMag | | |

-While information rich, these original labels  have some issues:
+While information rich, these original labels listed in **features.txt** have some issues:

 1. R is likely removing to misinterpret names with "()" as function calls
 2. R is likely removing to misinterpret names with "-" as subtractions